yayomithakshila/hotel-booking-system/documentation/fully_explained_documentation.md

   - TextBlob for sentiment analysis
   - datetime for booking management
   - calendar for date handling

+**Implementation Rationale:**
+1. **Flask Framework**: Chosen for its lightweight nature and flexibility
+   - Easy to set up and maintain
+   - Extensive ecosystem of extensions
+   - Perfect for medium-sized applications

+2. **SQLite Database**: Selected for development and small to medium deployments
+   - No separate server required
+   - Easy backup and restoration
+   - Suitable for concurrent users in a hotel setting

+3. **Bootstrap 5**: Chosen for modern UI/UX
+   - Responsive grid system
+   - Modern components
+   - Easy customization

 ### Key Features
 1. Admin Panel